NamhwaLee/NamhwaLee.github.io/_talks/JSM2025-talk.md

 ---

 Opportunity to present my work at an *Health Policy Statistics Section* organized Topic Contributed Session at *Joint Statistical Meeting 2025* as a winner of the HPSS Student Paper Competition.
-Detailed date will be updated.
+A detailed date will be updated.